edap/edap.github.com/_posts/2023-06-20-unreal-engine-on-linux.md

 tags: []
 ---

 Here you can find information about how to setup a working enviroment to develop Unreal Engines projects on Linux, specifically Ubuntu and others Linux distros based on Ubuntu.
-Those instructions has been tested on PopOS 22.04 and Ubuntu 22.04.
+Those instructions have been tested on PopOS 22.04 and Ubuntu 22.04.

 ### Installation